Saturday-morning cartoon: 2000s: Anime boom and further changes

+2010s: Last years and discontinuation

-Attempting to pair the newscasts with the remaining cartoons was largely unsuccessful because the two program formats drew widely different audiences that did not lend themselves to leading in and out of each other, leading to viewership oddities (such as NBC's children's block having an average viewership age of over 40 years old); by the mid 2010s, all of the major American networks had shifted to live-action documentary programming, ostensibly targeted at teenagers to meet the educational mandates but less likely to cause a clash with the newscasts as the programming was genericized as much as possible to resemble reality television programming for general audiences found on most cable networks (or in the case of Dr. Chris: Pet Vet, general reality programming from overseas re-edited to comply with American mandates).
+By the mid-2010s, all of the major American networks had shifted to live-action documentary programs.
+These were ostensibly targeted at teenagers to meet the educational mandates but less likely to cause a clash with the newscasts, as the programming was genericized as much as possible to resemble reality television programming for general audiences found on most cable networks (or in the case of Dr. Chris: Pet Vet, general reality programming from overseas re-edited to comply with American mandates).
 This documentary programming also benefited from having less restrictive rules for advertising compared to programming targeted to children.

-Saturday-morning and Sunday-morning cartoons were largely discontinued in Canada by 2002.
-In the United States, The CW continued to air non-E/I cartoons until September 27, 2014; among the "Big Three" traditional major networks, the final non-E/I cartoon to date (Kim Possible) was last aired in 2006.
+In the United States, The CW continued to air non-E/I cartoons until September 27, 2014, with the closure of the Vortexx block.
+The final commercial broadcast network to drop their block of Saturday morning cartoons was NBC on September 25, 2016, with the closure of their preschool and E/I mandated NBC Kids.
+KidsClick, owned by Sinclair Broadcast Group, premiered on This TV and broadcast syndication in July of 2017, and shut down on March 31, 2019.

+As of December 28, 2025, Univision and MeTV are the only two commercial broadcast networks to still broadcast animated programming within a Saturday morning timeslot through their respective Planeta U and Saturday Morning Cartoons blocks, as Quest had dropped their Sunday morning public domain cartoon block, simply titled "Classic Cartoons".
+On May 1, 2024, Weigel Broadcasting announced a partnership with Warner Bros.
+Discovery to launch a new 24/7 spin-off animation network called MeTV Toons.
+The network launched on June 25, 2024 and is dedicated to broadcasting classic animation programming from the 1930s to the 2010s, following a similar format to the formative years of WBD's Cartoon Network and Boomerang.

 Legacy

 This era continues to be satirized and paid homage to in popular culture.
+Bobby Russell's "Saturday Morning Confusion," which encapsulated the cartoons of the early 1970s ("Popeye and Bluto, Batman and Bozo"), would be a top-40 hit and Russell's biggest hit as a performer.
 In the 1990s, many Generation Xers were nostalgic for the Saturday-morning cartoons of the 1970s and 1980s.
 One such example was the tribute album Saturday Morning: Cartoons' Greatest Hits (1995), where Saturday-morning cartoon themes such as Scooby-Doo and Fat Albert were covered by alternative rock artists.
 The Netflix animated series Saturday Morning All Star Hits! parodies the mid-1980s to early 1990s era of Saturday-morning animation, such as Thundercats, Care Bears, ProStars, and Denver, the Last Dinosaur.
 The science fiction animated series Futurama also spoofed 1970s and 1980s Saturday-morning cartoons in the episode "Saturday Morning Fun Pit".